Lithuania and Poland are neighboring countries that share a border. But how similar are their languages, Lithuanian and Polish? Let’s find out.

 One similarity between the Lithuanian and the Polish alphabet is the use of the ogonek, which is a hook placed below the lower right corner of a vowel.

-While Polish uses this mark under two letters (ą, ę), Lithuanian has 4 letters which use this mark (ą, ę, į, ų).
+While Polish uses this mark under two letters (ą, ę), Lithuanian has 4 letters that use this mark (ą, ę, į, ų).

 Lithuanian distinguishes long and short vowels, whereas Polish doesn’t.

 Lithuanian has letters which have a caron, also known as a “háček”: (č, š, ž).
 The Lithuanian language borrowed these letters from Czech.

 The letter ‘w’ is very common in Polish vocabulary words, but it is not part of the Lithuanian alphabet.
 In fact, 25% of the 1000 most common Polish words contain the letter ‘w’.

 Here are some examples of Polish words which contain the letter ‘w’: